imfd-stroemungsmechanik/introduction-into-cfd/5_diffusor/1_preprocessing.md

 ```
 gradSchemes
 {
     default             cellLimited Gauss linear 1.0;
 }
 ```

 ### Convective terms

-The discretization of the convective terms, e.g., convective fluxes, is defined within the `divSchemes` keyword.
+The discretization of the convective transport terms is defined within the `divSchemes` keyword.
 Here, `div(phi,U)` referes to the discretization of the convective transport of momentum with `phi` being the (volumetric) flux and `U` the variable transported by the flux.
 In this case, the **second order upwind scheme** is employed called `Gauss linearUpwindV` combined with the default gradient scheme defined under `gradSchemes`.
 Since a turbulence model is employed, the convective transport of the turbulent quantities `k` and `epsilon` in their respective transport equations is also discretized with the **second order upwind scheme** combined with the default gradient scheme.

 Additionaly, `div((nuEff*dev2(T(grad(U)))))` denotes the divergence of the shear stress tensor in the momentum equation.
 Since this term is diffusive in nature, it is recommended to discretize it with a central differencing scheme, here `Gauss linear`.

 ```
 divSchemes
 {
-    div(phi,U)      bounded Gauss linearUpwindV Gauss linear;
+    div(phi,U)          bounded Gauss linearUpwindV default;

     div(phi,k)          bounded Gauss linearUpwind default;
     div(phi,epsilon)    bounded Gauss linearUpwind default;